corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp.md

 {{< figure src="listvnodes-result.png" figcaption="listVnodes result" alt="listVnodes result" >}}

-The Vnode `holdingidentityshorthashes` (short hashes) are the 12 digit hex numbers.
+The vnode `holdingidentityshorthashes` (short hashes) are the 12 digit hex numbers.
 In the above example,  Alice’s short hash is "17F49B05B2B5" and Bob’s is “8C73E39AF476”.
 Whenever the API requires the short hash, substitute the appropriate number depending on which vnode you want to run the flow on.

 For running the flows use the `POST: /flow/{holdingidentityshorthash}/` endpoint.
 This requires a request body to be provided which includes: